brannan/axum-sqlx-jwt-template/README.md

 Feedback is appreciated!

+## This is a fork of a fork!

+I fixed some compilation errors stemming from library updates.
+Note that I couldn't make it work with sqlx 7.
+HTTP port was made configurable.

+A models module was created and database logic moved there.

 ## This is a fork!

 Note that this repo is a fork of https://github.com/launchbadge/realworld-axum-sqlx that has been updated to the